The Role of Unattended Payments in Retail Automation

 These systems not only need to be secure to ensure customer trust, and fast to ensure customer satisfaction, but they also need to be flexible and scalable.
 Why?
 Because retail automation is progressing at pace.
 As noted above, Amazon has already eliminated checkout points and scanning barcodes on items by using AI, and it’s hard to believe that other businesses will be far behind them leveraging a mix of technologies to deliver what they perceive to be the optimal buying experience for their customers.
 Amazon have also been leaders in implementing biometric technology at the checkout.
 Amazon One allows customers to pay for goods using palm recognition.
 The technology has proved popular with 3 million uses of the technology already recorded.
 Another great example of retail automation technology is radio frequency identification (RFID).
 The technology was originally used for inventory management, but has now been built into checkout processes where it automates price calculation and has reduced checkout times by up to 50%.

 For McDonalds, touchscreens help them to deliver orders more accurately and with greater speed, allowing them to fulfil their brand promise to their customers.
 Speed might be a lesser consideration for a more premium brand, but utilising a touch screen to showcase lots of options to a potential customer, combining tailored advice and product selections on the basis of previous consumer behaviour could help them deliver a standout experience.
-With the internet of things (IoT) evolving at pace, who knows how retailers will leverage these technologies to deliver standout interactions to their customers and where the payment touchpoints will occur within this mix.
+With the Internet of Things (IoT) evolving at pace, who knows how retailers will leverage these technologies to deliver standout interactions to their customers and where the payment touchpoints will occur within this mix.

 A flexible payment gateway that can adapt to shifting payment technologies, customer requirements, and deployments in varied environments quickly becomes the backbone of these retail experiences, and future proofs it as it develops.
 Effective and efficient payment orchestration is also key, allowing payment to flow between the customer and merchant with ease.